leoiphonedev/ParallaxScroll_IOS/README.md

 ![alt tag](http://i.imgur.com/0IRr38z.gif)

-ParallaxScroll_IOS contains ParallaxViewController which  is a subclass of UIViewController that create a nice paralax scroll view with top header is an image and bottom is content view to add post contnet.
+ParallaxScroll_IOS contains ParallaxViewController which  is a subclass of UIViewController that create a nice paralax scroll view with top header is an image and bottom is content view to add post content.

 <b>Features:</b>